Patalayus/CalculatorProject/README.md

 # CalculatorProject
-Small Calculator Project in VB
+This is not a stand alone project, this calculator will be part of an operating system (RRL).
-This is not a stand alone project, this calculator will be part of an operating system project which is programmed in VB.
+This will be an ongoing project.
 Please leave feedback and offer support, ty.